The Vagabond King: Background

 In 1901, writer Justin Huntly McCarthy sentimentalized Villon's career in a novel, If I Were King, that borrowed the king-for-a-day theme, allowing Villon to defeat France's enemies and win the hand of an aristocratic lady, all in under 24 hours.
 The author adapted it as a Broadway play the same year and in London in 1902, and it was revived several times.
 In 1923, Richard Rodgers and Lorenz Hart were at the beginning of their careers.
 They created a musical version of the McCarthy play for a Manhattan girls' school and then looked for a more prestigious venue for their collaboration.
 Broadway backers turned down the young team, but producer Russell Janney "borrowed" their idea and commissioned the more established Rudolf Friml to compose, and Brian Hooker to adapt the piece into a musical, increasing the comedy roles.

 The original production opened at the Casino Theatre on September 21, 1925.
 It starred Dennis King as Villon and Carolyn Thomson as Katherine and ran for a very successful 511 performances.
 The production was lavish and used an unusually large pit orchestra.
 It received unanimously enthusiastic reviews.
 The operetta then had a successful run in London in 1927 at the Winter Garden Theatre, running for 480 performances, and toured extensively.
 Its revivals include a 1943 Broadway revival.
 It was also performed regularly in the 1970s and 1980s in New York by the Light Opera of Manhattan.

 A 1930 musical film with the same title was filmed in two-color Technicolor, with Dennis King reprising his stage role.
 Jeanette MacDonald and Lillian Roth co-starred.
 It was long thought lost, but was recovered and restored in 1998.
 Several non-Friml songs were added in this version.
 The film was remade in 1956 in regular Technicolor and VistaVision.
 It starred Kathryn Grayson, Oreste Kirkop, Rita Moreno, Walter Hampden and Cedric Hardwicke.
 Only a few songs were from the original, but new Friml numbers were added.
 Leslie Nielsen and Jack Lord were featured in villainous roles.
 This remake was not a success.

-The McCarthy novel was adapted as a silent film in 1920 and as a 1938 nonmusical film, If I Were King.
-It starred Ronald Colman as Villon.
+The McCarthy novel was adapted as a silent film in 1920 and as a 1938 nonmusical film, If I Were King, which starred Ronald Colman as Villon.